robcarver17/skipperman/docs/patrol_boat_help.md

 ## Moving boats without swapping

 You can also move someone on to a different boat without selecting a volunteer they have to swap with.
 This is quicker than removing them from one boat and then selecting them on another.

+# Allocating club sailing dinghies to instructors

+You can also allocate club sailing dinghies to instructors and other helpers.
+These will appear on the volunteer rota report and the spotter sheet, but not the patrol boat rota report.

+Click on  ►Club dinghies - allocate to instructors to start.

+## To allocate a club dinghy to an instructor or helper

+For the relevant club dinghy row, select the volunteers name on the appropriate day, then click 'Allocate dinghy'.
+Only volunteers available on that day who aren't already on a club dinghy are shown.

+Note: it's possible to put someone on a patrol boat and a club dinghy - you won't be stopped.
+But it will appear as a [warning](#warnings) if you do so.

+## To copy across allocations across days

+To save time, if a volunteer is on a club dinghy for multiple days, then click on the &#10234; button next to a volunteer.
+This will copy the allocated dinghy to all the other days they are available.
+WARNING: this will overwrite any existing allocations.

+## To remove an allocation on a given day

+Just click on the 'Remove allocation' button.

+## Seeing a summary of club dinghies allocated

+Click on  ►Club dinghies - summary.
+This will also include dinghies allocated to cadets in the [Sailors, groups and boats](group_allocation_help.md) page.
+You can change the number of boats available to hire at the event here.

 # Quick reports